-Prizewinner - 2020
+Prizewinner - 2021

-Hundreds of children from local schools are scheduled to be present when Siv Mika Engebretsen and her Amigitos staff are honored at the North Cape in June.
-Behind the prize is the foundation Child of the Earth, which was established on the Northern Cape by author and child friend Simon Flem Devold.
-This year's award is the 32nd in the series.
+Behind the award ceremony for Impande is the foundation Children of Earth, which was established on the North Cape by the author and friend of children Simon Flem Devold from Ålesund.
+This year's award is number 33 in the series.